Without a home or a family tree.

 The show was never popular with critics, who thought it was an overly saccharine Cliché Storm.
 Audiences, however, loved it; the show was popular enough to last for nine seasons and is still remembered fondly by people who grew up in The '90s.
 Its popularity also launched Sarah Lynn's pop star career.

-Bojack Horseman and Bradley Hitler-Smith would later try to create a Sequel Series titled Ethan Around, but Horseman ended up running out on the project.
+BoJack Horseman and Bradley Hitler-Smith would later try to create a Sequel Series titled Ethan Around, but Horseman allegedly walked off the project during the filming of the pilot.

 Horsin' Around provides examples of